 The Philippine archipelago is home to a diverse number of ethnic groups.
 These different ethnic groups have populated the islands since the first people arrived over 30,000 years ago.
 Many of the larger indigenous ethnic groups, such as the Tagalogs, Visayas and Moros adopted the ways of the Western and Islamic world through years of trade and colonization.
-There were, however, other indigenous ethnic groups that were never heavily influenced by the outside world and managed to keep their traditions, customs and in some cases their writing systems intact.
-Today, there are 110 recognized indigenous groups remaining in the Philippines making up ten percent of the total population.
+There were however, other indigenous ethnic groups that were never heavily influenced by the outside world and managed to keep their traditions, customs and in some cases their writing systems intact.
+Today, there are 110 recognized indigenous groups remaining in the Philippines.

-The Katutubong Filipino Project aims to bring about awareness of the Philippine archipelago’s indigenous peoples’ by visually documenting their slowly disappearing cultural heritages.
+The Katutubong Filipino Project aims to bring about awareness of the Philippine archipelago’s indigenous peoples’ by visually documenting their slowly changing and disappearing cultural heritages.

 A large component of this project is to help educate the general public about the reality of their indigenous brothers and sisters.
 Some of the outreach we have already done or plan to carry out includes exhibits, books, print and online media, and university seminars.
 We are optimistic that our outreach campaigns are helping to change the perception and attitude often portrayed towards the indigenous groups of the Philippines.
 We also try to inspire indigenous people themselves by helping to showcase the beauty and depth of their culture.

 Our original Kickstarter video.
 Katutubong Filipino Project: Vanishing Indigenous Cultures.